jaysen/FaceApp/README.md

-A port of the RoundedDisplayWindow sample:

-http://developer.apple.com/library/mac/#samplecode/RoundTransparentWindow/Introduction/Intro.html

-Slightly updated to avoid using the deprecated APIs in the sample.
+An adaptation of the port of the XCode RoundedDisplayWindow sample from MonoMacSamples http://developer.apple.com/library/mac/#samplecode/RoundTransparentWindow/Introduction/Intro.html Slightly updated to avoid using the deprecated APIs in the sample.

-There are two classes needed:

-	* CustomWindow - Configures the Window

-	* CustomView - The view contained in the window
+And updated with a custom transparent shape for window ..